Fotomuseum aan het Vrijthof: The museum

 In 1954, the wealthy The Hague couple Frederik Wagner and Ambrosina de Wit bequeathed their art collection to a foundation based in the city of Maastricht.
 Since 1973 the Wagner-De Wit collection has been on display in what was then called Museum Spaans Gouvernement.
 The pavilion room in the courtyard was specifically built to house valuable boiseries from a demolished 18th-century Maastricht mansion.
 Some of the period rooms decorated in the so-called Liège Régence style, are used for functions.

-From 2010 till 2012 the museum closed for renovations and extensions.
+From 2010 to 2012 the museum closed for renovations and extensions.
 The renovation included a partial restoration of the originally largely blind facade of the Spanish Government building.
 The extension consisted of adding a neighbouring building to the museum's exhibition space, as well as roofing over the courtyard.
 The enlarged museum is now about two and a half times bigger than the old premises.
 The museum re-opened in March 2012 with some rooms dedicated to important figures from Maastricht history, e.g. the emperor Charles V, the printer Jean-Edmé Dufour, the architect Mathias Soiron, the entrepreneur Petrus Regout and the draughtsman Philippe van Gulpen.
 Exhibitions focussed on local arts and crafts, e.g. Maastricht silver and Maastricht pistols.
 From 2014 the emphasis shifted to local and regional artist from the late 19th and early 20th century.
 In 2019, the museum announced that it would only show photography from then on.
 Subsequently, it changed its name to Fotomuseum aan het Vrijthof.

 Museum aan het Vrijthof is a private museum that receives no government funding.
 In 2011, TEFAF became a major sponsor.
 In honour of this, the museum renamed one of the period rooms TEFAF-zaal.